 Tip: Many people head up to the observatory for the romantic sunset.
 You and the kids don’t need that, so get there early instead to snag a parking spot.
 Website: www.griffithobservatory.org

-1 Great Place to Stay: DoubleTree Santa Monica
+1 Great Place to Stay in Los Angeles with Kids: DoubleTree Santa Monica

 When you’re looking for lodging in the sprawl that is Los Angeles, it can seem daunting.
 Do you stay near downtown, in Hollywood, West Hollywood, Beverly Hills?
 If you’re traveling with kids, you can’t do better than staying in Santa Monica and enjoying that quintessential California scene: the beach, the sun, and the palm trees.